dinedal/cirgonus/README.md

 Cirgonus can also accept `conf.d` style directory configuration.
 There is an example of this form in the `config_dir_example` directory in this repository.

+Running cirgonus in this mode is basically the same as a configuration file, only you point at a directory instead.

 The rules are pretty basic, but surprising (sorry!):

 * `main.json` is the top-level configuration.